LorenzoSiena/local_whisper_cat/README.md

 Should be agnostic but in practice I am referring to [Whisper ASR Webservice](https://github.com/ahmetoner/whisper-asr-webservice)

-## How to setup the plugin setting
+## How to setup the plugin settings

 Choose the url model